-Fumes are harmful solid particles that can be generated by chemical reactions such as oxidation and thermal breakdown, and are one of the key health risks facing site workers today.
+Fumes are harmful solid particles generated by chemical reactions such as oxidation and thermal breakdown and are one of the key health risks facing site workers today.
 Gases, mists, vapours and smoke can also cause significant harm to workers’ health.
-RVT Group’s fumes extractors, filtration, and ventilation are available for hire.
-Protect your workers from diesel, and welding fumes while working.Managing Fume on Site View Health Risks
+RVT Group’s diesel and welding fumes extractors, filtration, and ventilation are available for hire.
+Protect your workers from harmful fumes while working.Managing Fume on Site View Health Risks

 Fume extraction and filtration units are the ideal solutions to hazardous fume on site.
 By positioning the capture hood as close as possible to the activity that is producing fume, you allow the fume to be captured, contained and controlled, reducing the dangerous particles in the atmosphere and preventing migration to outside the work zone.

 RVT offer a wide range of fume control solutions which are available to hire.View Ravex Equipment

 Ravex fume extraction units help to ensure that you remain well within Work Exposure Standard (WES) limits

 Ravex units are durable and reliable, ensuring you don't have any downtime on site

 A variety of filters available to suit different applications